 Unlike modern cat cafes in glass and chrome, machiya cat cafes have warm wooden interiors, paper sliding doors, and natural lighting from interior courtyards.
 Cats lounge on tatami mats, perch on wooden beams, and wander through rooms in a way that feels natural rather than staged.

-The pace is slower.
 Staff serve matcha or hojicha in ceramic cups.
-Some cafes offer traditional Japanese sweets alongside the standard drink menu.
+Some cafes offer traditional Japanese sweets alongside the standard drink menu — wagashi shaped like leaves or flowers, presented on small ceramic plates that match the season.

 Where to Find Them